wpueschel/gitrc/README.md

 ## GitHub

 ssh cloning is the default.
 Same as with GitLab.
-You will need a runnign and configured ssh-agent and the host github.com should be already in your known_host file.
+You will need a running and configured ssh-agent and the host github.com should be already in your known_host file.

 Password in the config will only be needed if you clone via http.